workbenchdev/Workbench/README.md

 </details>

-## Packaging

-Please do not attempt to package Workbench any other way than as a Flatpak application.

-It is unsupported and may put users at risk.

 ## Credits

 Workbench would not be possible without

-GTK, GLib, Flatpak, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit, Vala
+Flatpak, GTK, GLib, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit, Vala

 and the GNOME community 🖤